brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 ### Final Considerations

 I'm glad you made it.
-I know this article is larger than usual.
-I had so many insights and sgruggles to put this all together that, in fact, I had to cut a lot of paragraphs and content to make this.
+I had so many insights and struggles in the development process that when I decided to to them all together in this article.
+It got very very messy.
+I had to cut a lot of paragraphs and content to make it more coherent.

-My first text version also included the frontend with Apollo Client and React Semantic and optimization as big class topics.
-I also know there are some missing important points to talk about, like pagination, connections, user authorization and authentication.

-So, please add a comment with your feedback, speacially saying where I can improve.
-In all aspects.
-Was it usefull to you?
-Do you want me to talk about something else?
-Is the line or tought clear?
+Please let me know your opinions and how I can improve it.
+All suggestions are very welcome.
+In the architecture and in the post also.
+And please let me know if you have any doubts.

 Thanks for reading this far.
-I hope I contibuted with your discoveries about GraphQL.
+I hope I contibuted with your discoveries about GraphQL and for it's addoption by the PHP community.